stlab/better-code/better-code/src/chapter-2-contracts.md

 In fact, creating a component directly creates the opportunity for an additional use site: in testing.
 The more code you test separately, the better it is for correctness.
-The more you can use understandable abstractions, the simpler and clearer the use-sites become, which is better for correctness.
+The more you can use understandable abstractions, the simpler and clearer the use sites become, which is better for correctness.
 Abstraction and correctness support one another in a virtuous cycle.
 And abstraction is necessary for programming at scale: because we can't keep the whole program in our